lerausenco/KBE-Prosjekt/A2 - Weldability Check.md

 There are a few notes features that could be improved for an even more extandable solution.
 The first one is that the walls are counted twice which is unneccesary.
 A more elegant solution would be to have a system for determining the wall thickness in pixels - e.g. the user can enter wall thickness themselves.
 Another feauture would be to implement more flexible edge functions - i.e. so that the section size could be varied based on wall thickness.

-The upload and download image functions with a database connection would also be working in a real user case.
+In a real user case, the upload image function coupled with a database would also be working.

+Of note, the code developed for finding space for the welding gun is utilising three nested for-loops in python which is not ideal for a fast response and extendable system.
+This would probably have been swapped out with a function from a library written in a faster programming language when integrating this system in a real user case.